johalduran7/prometheus-grafana-k8s/README.md

 This project deploys the following components:

 -   **Node.js App:** A web application that allows users to upload and retrieve images, utilizing a PostgreSQL database for storage.
+NOTE: The scope of the project doesn't comprise development skills about the application itself.
+This is intended to show the configuration of Grafana and Prometheus as well as the configuration to scrape metrics.
 -   **PostgreSQL:** A robust relational database management system used to persist image data.
 -   **Prometheus:** A powerful monitoring and alerting toolkit that collects metrics from the deployed applications and infrastructure.
 -   **Grafana:** A data visualization and monitoring tool that provides dashboards to visualize metrics collected by Prometheus.